 Students, upon graduation, have been accepted into various graduate programs in physics and engineering such as Pennsylvania State University and University of Wisconsin.
 Such appointments usually also come with graduate tuition waivers, teaching assistant positions or fellowships.

 Students have the opportunity to complete research projects and, in the past, have presented their results at the Dow Corning Symposium in Science and Engineering or at regional physics conferences.

 Research and development

-- The median yearly pay for an experienced physicist is $119,580 in the U.S. (U.S. Dept. of Labor, Bureau of Labor Statistics)
+- $119,580 is the median yearly pay for an experienced physicist in the U.S. (U.S. Dept. of Labor, Bureau of Labor Statistics)

 Fully integrated into social networks, SVSU Connect is a valuable networking space dedicated to the community of SVSU students, faculty and alumni which cultivates a culture of helping and giving back.
 In addition to connecting with each other, students at all points along their journey can reach out to alumni mentors for guidance and insight into making the most of their SVSU experience and successfully transitioning into life after graduation.